 HIGH SWING SPEED RESULTS

 Our Top Recommendations for High Swing Speed Golfers

 Low Spin – Snell MTB-X, Titleist Pro V1x Left Dash, Vice Pro Plus

 Higher Spin – Callaway Chrome Soft X, Titleist Pro V1x, Wilson Staff Model

 Balanced Performance – Snell MTB Black, TaylorMade TP5x, Titleist Pro V1

 - Club Speed: 115 mph

 - Total: 319.82

-- While the Titleist Pro V1x Left Dash was the longest ball, the Top 10 shows a mix of high-, mid- and low-compression offerings.
+- While the Titleist Pro V1x Left Dash was the longest ball and the best ball for distance, the Top 10 shows a mix of high-, mid- and low-compression offerings.